Joonie86/COBRA-7.3/481/README.md

 	* Allow Syscall 11 to gain full access to syscall 6/7/9/10 to prevent modification from homebrews like multiMAN.
 	* PS2 Launcher is no longer needed due to new codes in storage_ext, now COBRA can behave the same way that VSH does to apply configuration of DS3 controllers.
 	* PS2 Launcher can still be used, which allows PS2ISO with netemu on backward compatible consoles.
+	* PS2 Netemu toggle is added for Backward compatible consoles, it is very useful for those units with broken EE/GS chips as well.
+	* HASH calculation algorithm is changed, now it uses static hashes, so the hashes will not be changed unless modules have major changes.

 	[ KW's changes ]